cloudflare/workers-sdk/.changeset/cuddly-spoons-search.md

 "wrangler": patch
 ---

-fix: add d1 shim to durable objects
+fix: make it possible to query d1 databases from durable objects

 This PR makes it possible to access D1 from Durable Objects.